What Is Rabies?

 If you do not complete the full set of doses, you are vulnerable to infection.
 If you are receiving post-exposure rabies vaccinations, missing a dose could allow the virus to spread in your body.

-Be sure to receive a rabies vaccine before a long term trip or if you have been exposed to the virus.
+Be sure to receive a rabies vaccine before a long term trip.
 Book an appointment at your local Passport Health by calling or schedule online now.

 Where Is Rabies Found?